daphnekao/Spanning-ATM/README.md

 # Spanning-ATM

-## Introduction
 This is a command line tool written in Python that simulates an ATM (Automatic Teller Machine) experience.
 Both the administrator (person who sets up the ATM) and customers interact with the ATM through the command line.

 ## Setup
-- Assume that you have Python 2.7 or higher installed on your computer.
+1. You must have Python 2.7.2 or higher installed on your computer (any Mac will suffice, for example).

-- Clone this repo.
+1. Clone or download this repository.

-- Sample data lives in the `data` folder.
-- In your terminal, navigate into the `src` directory.
+1. In your terminal, navigate into the `src` directory.
 Run:
 ```sh
 python app.py <path_to_data>
 ```